MicrosoftDocs/cloud-adoption-framework/docs/industry/retail/retail-supply-chain-optimization.md

 - Eliminate data silos

   Store data using Azure Data Lake Storage and Azure Cosmos DB.
-This approach removes data silos, ensures data is secure and available, and enables scalability.
+This approach removes data silos, which ensures that data is secure and available.
+This approach also enables scalability.

 - Conduct complex data analysis